Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Niagara Home Heating Fuel Comparison

-Families have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the preferred choice in Niagara, used by 4,725,574 or 61% of residents.
-The next most popular primary heating fuel for Niagara homeowners is Electricity, used by 1,365,710 homes (18%).
-The rest of the homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Households have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Niagara, used by 4,725,574 or 61% of homeowners.
+The next most popular primary heating fuel for Niagara residents is Electricity, used by 1,365,710 homes (18%).
+The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Niagara County Residential Primary Home Heating Fuel (in Number of Households)